 PSE&G Encourages Customers to #StopScams

 - If someone threatens immediate disconnection or shutoff of service, customers should hang up the phone, delete the text or email or shut the door.
-Customers with delinquent accounts receive an advance disconnection notification, typically by mail and included with their regular monthly bill.
+Customers with delinquent accounts receive an advance disconnection notification, typically by mail, included with their regular monthly bill.
 PSE&G never sends a single notification one hour or less before disconnection.

 - If customers suspect someone is trying to scam them, they should hang up, delete the text or email, or shut the door.
 They should then call their utility company at the number on their monthly bill or the company’s website, not the phone number the scammer provides.
 If customers ever feel that they are in physical danger, they should call 911.
 Report all scam attempts by calling your utility and local police department, and file a complaint with the Federal Trade Commission at www.ftc.gov/complaint.